lusilva/fundo/README.md

 ##### A little note about SSR
 This application uses SSR (Server Side Rendering) in production.
 Therefore, all code that relies on the global `window` object in any view must be wrapped in a conditional such as `if (typeof window != 'undefined') { code block } `, since `window` exists only on the browser and not on the server.
 This does not apply to code inside functions that are only run on the browser, such as `componentDidMount`.

-##### Known Issues
-One of our meteor package dependencies, `mrt:redis`, does not work on Windows.
-For now, in order to run this application on Windows you have to disable redis recommendations using the settings.json "enableRedisRecommendations" option, and set it to false.

 Thanks to [thereactivestack's kickstart project](https://github.com/thereactivestack/kickstart-simple), which this project is based upon.